 Balance out a high waster skirt with a blouse with sleeves, a deep vee, ruffles, etc. This will create interest at the top of your outfit, but still won’t cover up your curves!

 Also, confidence is key when wearing clothing that you feel self conscious in…as long as YOU love it, people can’t question you.posted about 4 years ago

 you should also pay attention to the type of high waisted skirt you buy. liek a-line or a pencil and stick to the one you find most flattering on your body type

-of course you can! i would wear a either a floral button up or a loose tshirt, or something that’s loose to make it diverse like kia said :)posted over 3 years ago
+of course you can! i would wear a either a floral button up or a loose tshirt, or something that’s loose to make it diverse like kia said :)posted about 4 years ago